-Incredibly, 2019 is almost here, which means along with year-end budget and project reporting you need to lay out your 2019 marketing plan.
+Incredibly, 2019 is here, which means along with budget and project planning you need to launch your 2019 marketing plan.
 We all know that successful marketing relies on planning, goal setting, and market research to ensure goals are in line with, well, reality.
 But the other truth in marketing is that everyone is short on time to plan and anticipate a strategy for the coming year.
-Between executing a 2018 plan, attending meetings, managing client demands, seeing through team projects, and the other million little things to do in a day, most of us are lucky to finish an entire cup of coffee without it getting cold.
+Between marketing execution, attending meetings, managing client demands, seeing through team projects, and the other million little things to do in a day, most of us are lucky to finish an entire cup of coffee without it getting cold.

-Five things you can do right now for next year
+Five marketing planning things you can do right now

 #1: The year that was.